 - If you’re using the shredded chicken, just separate that from veggies (which will be too soft in my opinion to eat)

-- Now allow the liquid to cool to room temperature
+Now allow the liquid to cool to room temperature before you pour it into containers and refrigerate it.

-Now that you know how to make homemade chicken broth, you’ll need to know how to store it!
+Now that you know this, you’ll need to know how to store it!
 There are many methods out there, I explain two of them below.
 Canning chicken broth is a thing but I don’t do it personally.

 - Before putting it into jars you may want to use a spoon to remove the fat off the top layer.
 This will occur once it is cooled and easy to remove.